-This fantastic, contemporary programme has been curated in close collaboration with senior peers from within the Later Living property industry.
+2021's programme was curated in close collaboration with senior peers from within the Later Living property industry.

-Featuring case studies and panel discussions, this agenda will offer attendees actionable, real world insights.
+Featuring case studies and panel discussions, this agenda offered attendees actionable, real world insights.

 As we reflect on 20 years on from the Housing for Older People’s Strategy, what future policy can the sector expect?
 Will policy change on a wider scale to support demand for older people housing?
 And what reforms across planning, social care and finance, are needed to support growth?